microsoft/CorrelationVector-Go/README.md

 CorrelationVector-Go provides the Go implementation of the CorrelationVector protocol for tracing and correlation of events through a distributed system.

+# Correlation Vector
+## Background

+**Correlation Vector** (a.k.a. **cV**) is a format and protocol standard for tracing and correlation of events through a distributed system based on a light weight vector clock.
+The standard is widely used internally at Microsoft for first party applications and services and supported across multiple logging libraries and platforms (Services, Clients - Native, Managed, Js, iOS, Android etc).
+The standard powers a variety of different data processing needs ranging from distributed tracing & debugging to system and business intelligence, in various business organizations.

+For more on the correlation vector specification and the scenarios it supports, please refer to the [specification](https://github.com/Microsoft/CorrelationVector) repo.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to